CEThompson/android-diap/README.md

 # android-diap
-Dependency Injection Architectural Pattern implementation
+An implementation of Dependency Injection Architectural Pattern as pure dependency injection and with Dagger2 and Hilt.